MinaProtocol/mina/rfcs/0044-deriving-with-generics-snapps.md

   String.concat fs ~sep:", "
 ```

-This is a step in the right direction but we can make this more succinct with terser combinators:
+This is a step in the right direction but we can make this more succinct with terser combinators -- (note we use `Fields.make_creator` so we can compose decoders with encoders)

 ```ocaml
 type t = {